Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Wow... the tension level out here is unbelievable.
 I gotta get home.
 Can't fly in rain.
 Can't fly in rain.
 Can't fly in rain.
 Mayday!
 Mayday!
-Bee going down!
+Goober going down!
 Ken, could you close the window please?
 Ken, could you close the window please?
 Check out my new resume.
 I made it into a fold-out brochure.
 You see?
 Folds out.